aanyamishra9503/python-lab/README.md

-# 🧪 Python Lab
+# Python Lab

 A collection of my mini Python projects while learning and experimenting.

-This repository is not static — I regularly add new projects, improve existing ones, and explore different Python concepts.
+This repository is not static — I add new projects, improve existing ones, and explore different Python concepts.

 ---